 Our homemade eggnog can last from 3 to 5 days in the fridge, provided you store it properly.

 We recommend keeping the drink in a clean airtight jar or bottle.
-Wash the container clean and rinse it with hot water before leaving it to dry completely.
+Before you need to store any leftovers, wash the container clean and rinse it with hot water before leaving it to dry completely.

 If you put warm eggnog into a bottle and seal it, it releases steam and the steam will be trapped.
-This will create moisture inside the container— creating an ideal environment for bacteria to grow.
+This will cause moisture build-up inside of the container, creating an ideal environment for bacteria to grow.

 - 2 cups whole milk

 - 3 large egg yolks

 - 1/2 tsp ginger powder

 - 1/2 tsp cinnamon powder